The Big 4 Accounting FirmsEverything You Need to Know

 Not in a good place.
 That’s where.

-Here’s to hoping the big auditor, PwC and EY, have these factors on their radar.
+Here’s to hoping the big auditors, PwC and EY, have these factors on their radar.

 But where does this leave Deloitte and KPMG?